-In September of this year, IntelGenx Corp. and Tilray announced plans to develop products with oral film delivery, and CURE Pharmaceutical announced that, through a licensing agreement, Canopy Growth would have an exclusive license to CURE’s patented oral thin film delivery technology.
+Also in 2021, The Greater Cannabis released its cannabinoid transmucosal patch, which sticks to the inside of the mouth and allows the cannabinoids to be absorbed through the cheek.
+Later in 2021, IntelGenx Corp. and Tilray announced plans to develop products with oral film delivery, and CURE Pharmaceutical announced that, through a licensing agreement, Canopy Growth would have an exclusive license to CURE’s patented oral thin film delivery technology.

-As you move along the supply chain, marijuana products must be moved from one stakeholder to the next – from cultivator to manufacturer, from manufacturer to dispensary or retailer, and even more in states that require testing in separate lab facilities.
+As you move along the supply chain, cannabis products must be moved from one stakeholder to the next – from cultivator to manufacturer, from manufacturer to dispensary or retailer, and even more in states that require testing in separate lab facilities.
 Every time marijuana is placed in a delivery truck (regardless of the form it’s in) there is risk involved.
-Theft is not uncommon in this industry – even among employees – so sophisticated security technology is essential to protect marijuana companies from losses.
+Theft is not uncommon in this industry – even among employees – so sophisticated security technology is essential to protect cannabis companies from losses.

 Companies like Safety Vision offer surveillance cameras for delivery vehicles that monitor pick-ups and drop-offs, activity around the vehicles, and the routes of all delivery vehicles.
 This technology can also record automatically anytime the marijuana moves, and most companies enables users to view real-time information online or through a mobile app.

 Interestingly, Safety Vision didn’t start in the cannabis industry.
 This is a company that was already serving different industries but identified a need in the marijuana market and expanded to fill an existing gap.
-In other words, technology doesn’t have to be new to impact the marijuana industry.
+In other words, technology doesn’t have to be new to impact the cannabis industry.
 It can be adapted from another industry and still have widespread effects.

-OnFleet is an example of logistics software that marijuana dispensaries and retailers are using to manage their marijuana delivery programs to patients and consumers.
+OnFleet is an example of logistics software that cannabis dispensaries and retailers are using to manage their delivery programs to patients and consumers.
 The software can help dispensaries dispatch and track their local deliveries.
 They can also use the software to analyze those deliveries and optimize them to reduce time and costs.

 Originally published 6/12/18.
-Updated 12/7/18.
+Updated 12/17/21.